Video-Nomad/gs-curvetools-docs/docs/source/utility.rst

   :align: right
   :height: 450px

-Randomize button opens the randomization parameters window.
+The Randomize button opens the randomization parameters window.
 This window holds parameters that can be used to randomize selected curves.

 **Workflow:**

 - Select the curves to randomize.
-- Enable/disable the randomization modules by clicking on the "Enable" checkbox (Curve Points, Rotation, etc).
+- Enable/disable the randomization modules by clicking on the "Enable" checkbox (Curve Points, Rotation, etc.).
-- Change parameters (X,Y,Z, etc).
+- Change parameters (X, Y, Z, etc.).
 - Drag the slider and hold the mouse button to look at the preview of the amount of randomization.
 - Release the slider and click "Randomize" button to apply the randomization.
 Releasing the slider will disable the preview.
-- If magnitude of randomization is not enough, use "mult" slider to multiply the sliders, increasing the final randomization.
+- If the magnitude of randomization is not enough, use the "mult" slider to multiply the sliders, increasing the final randomization.

 **Randomization modules:**

 - **Control Points:** This module will randomize all the control points (CVs) on the selected curves.
 At least one axis should be enabled for the randomization to occur.
-Additionally, user can Lock First and/or Last CV on the curves to avoid moving the root or tip CV.
+Additionally, the user can lock the first and/or last CV on the curves to avoid moving the root or tip CV.
 - **Rotation:** Randomize the overall rotation on the curves based on the pivot point on those curves.
 At least one axis should be enabled for the randomization to occur.
 - **Orientation:** Randomize the orientation of the geometry on the curve.
-Rotates the geometry around the curve.
+This rotates the geometry around the curve.
 - **Twist:** Randomize the twist parameter on the selected curves.
-- **Width:** Randomize width parameter of the curves.
-Uniform checkbox is used to sync WidthX and WidthZ parameter on Curve Tubes.
-Disabling Uniform will result in separate randomization values for WidthX and WidthZ parameter on Curve Tubes.
+- **Width:** Randomize the width parameter of the curves.
+The Uniform checkbox is used to sync the WidthX and WidthZ parameters on Curve Tubes.
+Disabling Uniform will result in separate randomization values for the WidthX and WidthZ parameters on Curve Tubes.
-- **Taper:** Randomize taper parameter of the curves.
+- **Taper:** Randomize the taper parameter of the curves.
-- **Profile:** Randomize profile parameter of the curve.
-Allow negative values will allow randomization to go negative, flipping the profile.
+- **Profile:** Randomize the profile parameter of the curve. **Allow Negative Values** will allow randomization to go negative, flipping the profile.
 - **Selection:** Randomize selection based on the slider value.
-Middle of the slider means that 50% of the selected curves will randomly stay selected.
+The middle of the slider means that 50% of the selected curves will randomly stay selected.

 **Randomize:** button will apply any randomization that was enabled.